 Double Electric Breast Pump

 This type of pump allows you to pump both breasts at the same time.
 A double breast pump is a major time saving strategy with expressing milk.
 It will take half the time as it would for you to pump with a single pump.
-If you are pumping more than three times daily you will need a double pump which has a high performance motor to cope with the usage.
+If you are expressing more than three times daily you will need a double pump which has a high-performance motor to cope with the usage.
 If you have twins or trouble establishing your milk supply consider a double breast pump.
 Regular double pumping stimulates your prolactin hormones, to keep your milk supply high.
-It will take you around 10-20 minutes to empty both breast with a double pump.
+It will take you around 10-20 minutes to empty both breasts with a double pump.

 Advantages of an Electric Breast Pump

 Aside from having more buying choice, there are a lot of benefits to using this type of breast pump.